JOILOKEY/TheJavaGuesser/README.md

 Ask the user to pick an option (0, 1, or 2).

-Keep repeating the menu until the user chooses 0 (Exit).
+Repeat the menu until the user chooses 0 (Exit).

 Human Guesser Mode